A visit to Herold Wines at the end of October 2011, was arranged by our group leaders, Anne and Murray Douglas for the Walkie Talkies Walking Group.

 Nico and Maureen Fourie have the knowledge and enthusiasm to develop the brand and tackle the farm itself with fresh ideas.

-The winding road hugs the mountains and the dry-wall is worth examining.
+The winding road hugs the mountains and the dry stone-wall is worth examining.

 It was used to prevent the ox wagons from going over the edge dragging the oxen to their deaths in the valley below and taking the heavily laden wagons with them.